 Most business models are predictable and make sense on the surface.
 How Amazon, Tesla and Apple make most of their money is clear and straightforward.
 You’d think that’s the case with Coca-Cola, but the company has one of the more unique business models.

 Yes, Coca-Cola makes money selling soft drinks.
 No, they do not produce bottles or cans of drink themselves.
 Coca-Cola largely provides its concentrates and syrups to hundreds of bottling agencies around the world who add water and carbonate the drink before bottling and then onselling. $KO works with 225 bottling partners across 900 plants globally.
 While the bottling partners may play some role in local marketing campaigns and distribution, once a finished product, Coca-Cola is responsible for getting the cans in consumers’ hands.

-These bottlers are usually privately run but Coca-Cola Bottling Co and Coca-Cola Europacific Partners are both listed US companies that solely operate as bottling partners.
+These bottlers are usually privately run but Coca-Cola Bottling Co ($KO) and Coca-Cola Europacific Partners ($CCEP) are both listed US companies that solely operate as bottling partners.
 They carry a US$5b and US$25b valuation respectively.

 Again, deviating from the norm, Coke breaks its revenue down into both geographic regions and investment lines.
 Most companies break revenue down by their product lines.